CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 # Examples for using Allas in CSC supercomputers

 CSC supercomputers, Puhti and Mahti, do not provide permanent storage space for research data.
-The data that needs to be for a longer time than just few weeks should be copied Allas object storage service.
+The data that needs to be for a longer time than just few weeks should be copied to Allas object storage service.
 Allas provides a platform that you can use to store your data as long as you CSC project is active.
-In addition to storing, Allas can be used for transporting data between different servers and sharing data with outher users.
+In addition to storing, Allas can be used for transporting data between different servers and sharing data with other users.

 *    [Allas user guide](./index.md)

 This tutorial provides four examples for using Allas in Puhti and Mahti.
-The eamples are based on interactively executed commands and thus apply only for relatively small datasets (max some hundreds of GBs).
+The examples are based on interactively executed commands and thus apply only for relatively small datasets (max some hundreds of GBs).

-1. [The first example](#e1) uses the *a-commands* (a-put, a-get) for uploding data from Mahti to Allas and then downloading the data to Puhti.
+1. [The first example](#e1) uses the *a-commands* (a-put, a-get) for uploading data from Mahti to Allas and then downloading the data to Puhti.
 2. [The second example](#e2) transports the same data using _rclone_.
 3. [The third example](#e3) focuses on uploading large files to Allas.
 4. [The fourth example](#e4) handles the case in which the dataset to be copied includes a *large* amount of files.